Abhi0517/ai-text-summarizer/README.md

 # AI-Text Summarizer
 A web-application designed to simplify and summarize your texts!
-This app leverages the power of Artificial Intelligence APIs to provide concise summaries of long texts, whether you have a lengthy artice or a research paper.
+This app leverages the power of Artificial Intelligence APIs to provide concise summaries of long texts, whether you have a lengthy article or a research paper.
 It leverages the Hugging Face Inference API with Facebook’s bart-large-cnn model for generating accurate summaries, built with NodeJS and Express on the backend and a user interface using HTML, CSS, and JavaScript.

 ## WorkFlow and Execution
 * Either clone this repository or import it to Replit(Click the *Run* button to start the project).